What Causes The Northern Lights - Aurora Borealis

 What Causes the Northern Lights?

-The Northern Lights we see from the ground are caused by electrically charged particles from the Sun entering the Earth's upper atmosphere at a very high speed.
+The Northern Lights from the ground are caused by electrically charged particles from the Sun entering the Earth's upper atmosphere at a very high speed.
 Auroras are centred on the Earth's magnetic poles, visible in a roughly circular region around them.
-Since the magnetic and geographic poles aren't the same, sometimes the auroras are visible farther south than one might expect, while in other places it's farther north.
+Since the magnetic and geographic poles aren't the same, sometimes the auroras are visible farther south than one might expect, while in other places, it's farther north.

 Schematic illustration of the invisible magnetic field lines generated by the Earth, represented as a dipole magnet field.